Chris Claremont: 1992–present

 The 1990s saw Claremont diversify his comics work, as he wrote for other publishers, and wrote his own creator-owned properties.
 In December 1991, he sent artist Whilce Portacio a proposal to illustrate Claremont's project, The Huntsman, as a creator-owned project, and when the then-new comics publisher Image Comics was announced in 1992, Claremont was named as one of its founders.
-However, the project was cancelled when Portacio decided instead to do Wetworks.
+However, the project was canceled when Portacio decided instead to do Wetworks.
 Claremont attempted to find other artist for the series, but all those in whom he was interested were either drawing X-Men or had their own projects with Image, and thus he did not become one of Image's founders.
 In 1992 he wrote the graphic novel Star Trek: Debt of Honor, which was illustrated by Adam Hughes.
+Stan Lee interviewed Claremont for episode 7 of the 1991–92 documentary series The Comic Book Greats.

 In 1993, he began writing the 12-issue miniseries Aliens/Predator: Deadliest of the Species for Dark Horse Comics, which was completed in 1995.
 That year saw a decline in his comics output, however, as he turned his focus to writing novels, citing frustration with how the comics industry had become dominated by artists and editors.
 In 1994, he wrote issues #10–13 of Jim Lee and Brandon Choi's series, WildC.A.T.s at Image Comics, in which he finally introduced his creator-owned character, Huntsman.

 In 1995, Claremont began writing his creator-owned series, Sovereign Seven, which was published by DC Comics, running for 36 issues until 1998.
-Stan Lee interviewed Claremont for episode 7 of the 1991–92 documentary series The Comic Book Greats.